iranimehdi/pdbtoorca/README.md

 **1. Prerequisites:**
    - Make sure you have Python 3.10 installed on your system.
-You can verify this by running python3.10 --version in your terminal.
-If not installed, download and install it from the official Python website (https://www.python.org/downloads/).

 **2. Download the program:**
    - Download the pdbtoorca.tar.gz file from the GitHub repository.
 **3. Extract the program files:**
    - Open your terminal.
    - Navigate to the directory containing the downloaded pdbtoorca.tar.gz file.